houssemEl/arduino_ir_receiver/README.md

 The project is a work in progress so some things may not work 100%.

+Remote Programming
+-
+The `remote_setup.txt` file includes information on how to program a Harmony Remote for the code sets in use by the IR receiver.

 License
 -
 All code is licensed under the Apache 2.0 license and all documentation, pictures schematics, etc are licensed under the Creative Commons 2.0 BY-SA license unless otherwise noted.